Prospective IEP Candidates

 There are several objectives to the bridging program provided by the Faculty of Liberal Arts & Professional Studies.
 Included:

 - Better prepare foreign-educated professionals for their careers through the foundation and specialized skills that fill the gaps.

 - To convene and collaborate with partners, creating opportunities for skilled immigrants to connect to the local labor market.

 - To work with key stakeholders, particularly employers, building their awareness and capacity to better integrate skilled immigrants into the workforce.

-This bridging program has been developed for skilled immigrants who have immigrated to Canada within the last 3 years, with international post-secondary education (minimum of a recognized Bachelor's degree), professional credentials and work experience.
-Specifically, it focuses on supporting those immigrants who do not have Canadian experience in their field to gain skills, a qualification and supports to bridge into the labour market.
+This bridging program has been developed for skilled immigrants who have immigrated to Canada within the last 3 years, with international post-secondary education (minimum of a recognized Bachelor's degree) and professional work experience.
+Specifically, it focuses on supporting those immigrants who do not have Canadian experience in their field to gain skills, University courses or a qualification and supports to bridge into the labour market.

 To qualify for the program, you must:

-- have a minimum of a recognized Bachelor's degree in a related business, IT or HR discipline;
+- have a minimum of a recognized Bachelor's degree in a related Business, IT or HR discipline from a non-Canadian University or institution;

 - have related professional work experience (typically a minimum of three years in your field is recommended); and

-- have a good command of the English language as proven by achieving CLB Benchmark 8 within the past 12 months.
+- have a good command of the English language as proven by ideally achieving an average CLB score of 7 or 8 +, within the past 24 months.
+Click here for more information on how to obtain your CLB score.

 For equity purposes, we ask all applicants (regardless of country of origin or language of education) to submit scores in the Canadian Language Benchmark Test.
 No other test results are necessary for application.
 Other language tests cannot be substituted for the CLB.
 Learn more about the CLB test and where to book yours.

 Please visit our Fees and Additional Funding page for current Bridging Program tuition rates.